Davej66/dfg/README.md

 I used pxhere to obtain commercially free to use images for this site.
 The code for the "Jumbotron" was taken from the codeinsitute as was much of the remaining coding used in this project.

 ## Acknowledgements

 Thanking my mentor [Richard Wells](https://github.com/D0nni387/) for his invaluable guidance and support.
-His suggestions during the mid-review led to improvements to website and my accelerated my development and comprehension.
+His suggestions during the mid-review led to improvements to website and accelerated my development and comprehension, further more at the final review.

 Support from the slack community when seeking assistance for that gentle nudge in the right direction.